-Student Retention Assistants 503.399.5116 collegelife@chemeketa.edu
+Student Retention Assistants 503.399.5116

+collegelife@chemeketa.edu

 Student Retention Assistants learn clerical skills and work on retention activities to improve student success outcomes.
-Assisting in the Student Retention and College Life department, you'll gain customer service experience by answering phones, scheduling meetings, replying to emails, and assisting with the Textbook Lending Library, food pantry, and Book Exchange program.
+Assisting in the Student Retention and College Life department, you'll gain customer service experience by answering phones, scheduling meetings, replying to emails, and assisting with the food pantry.
 Members of this team also help with traditional fundraisers and contribute ideas for new fundraisers to bring in donations for the food pantry.

+Testing Center

-Testing Center 503.399.6556, testing@chemeketa.edu
+503.399.6556, testing@chemeketa.edu